Blocky-mint/Blocky-mint.github.io/_pages/character-card-list.md

-list of interesting character card website i found (note that sometimes the content of the card can be questionable or even downright degenerate shit, so im not responsible for anything if you decide to visit these):
+A curated list of interesting character card sites.
+Be warned: the content within can range from merely questionable to downright degenerate.
+Proceed at your own discretion (some of these site might be already discontinued or will be discontinued in the future)

 - https://soulweaverai.com/